GogoVega/nestor-bot/README.md

   This command allows you to modify the configuration parameters of the logs (channel ID, button, command and reaction).
   - `afficher-parametres`
   This command displays all the configuration parameters of the logs.

+## Logger

+The logger has two transports:
+- Console: Show all logs in the console.
+- File: A log file named `nestor-bot.log` will be created in the `/data` folder.

 ## Getting Started Link